 - Type ‘device manager’.

-- Left-click on ‘Device Manager’ in the menu.
+- Left-click your mouse pointer on ‘Device Manager’ inside the menu.

 This is my personal favorite way: